sandor11/angular-bootstrap-seed/README.md

 # Workflow
 This seed template is designed to give you a kickstart with your development workflow, so once you have successfully been able to run the example project you can run `grunt watch`.
 This will pick up any changes you make in the `public/js` directory and also any change you make to `.less` files.

+# Run Server
+The script to run the application is `bin/www` so you will need `node bin/www` to run the node server.

+# Browse App
+The application is run on `http://localhost:3000` by default